-- a.
-Discharge Ffoundation, vault, and trench de-watering water, which have similar characteristics to stormwater runoff at the site, shall be discharged into a controlled conveyance system prior to before discharge to a sediment trap or sediment pond. - b.
-Discharge Cclean, nonturbid water from dewatering activities, such as well-point ground water, can be discharged to the storm and surface water system or directly into receiving waters; provided the dewatering flow does not cause erosion or flooding of receiving waters.
-Do not route Cclean dewatering water should not be routed through stormwater sediment ponds.
+a.
+Discharge foundation, vault, and trench de-watering water, which have similar characteristics to stormwater runoff at the site, into a controlled conveyance system before discharge to a sediment trap or sediment pond.

+b.
+Discharge clean, nonturbid water from dewatering activities, such as well-point ground water, to the storm and surface water system or directly into receiving waters; provided the dewatering flow does not cause erosion or flooding of receiving waters.
+Do not route clean dewatering water through stormwater sediment ponds.
 Note that "surface waters of the State" may exist on a construction site; for example, a creek running through the site.

-b-c.
+c.
 Handle highly turbid or otherwise contaminated dewatering water separately from stormwater.

+d.
+Other treatment or disposal options may include:

+(i) Infiltration;

-- d.
-Other treatment or dewatering disposal options may include: - (i) infiltration; - -(ii) Ttransport off site offsite in vehicle, such as a vacuum flush truck, for legal disposal in a manner that does not pollute receiving waters; - -(iii) Ecology-approved on-site chemical treatment or other suitable treatment technologies approved by the city; - (iv) sSanitary sewer discharge upon approval from the King County Wastewater Treatment Division and the city's utilities department, if there is no other option; or - (v) #Use of a sedimentation bag with outfall to a ditch or swale for small volumes of localized dewatering. - Highly turbid or contaminated de watering water shall be handled separately from stormwater. - 11.
-Maintain BMPs.
+(ii) Transport offsite in vehicle, such as a vacuum flush truck, for legal disposal in a manner that does not pollute receiving waters;

+(iii) Ecology-approved on-site chemical treatment or other suitable treatment technologies;

+(iv) Sanitary sewer discharge upon approval from the King County Wastewater Treatment Division and the city's utilities department, if there is no other option; or a.
+Maintain and repair all temporary and permanent erosion and sediment control BMPs as needed to assure continued performance of their intended function in accordance with BMP specifications.
-Commented [TT48]: This section revised to provide

-consistency with the NPDES Permit.

-Commented [TT49]: This section revised to provide consistency with the NPDES Permit.
+(v) Use of a sedimentation bag with outfall to a ditch or swale for small volumes of localized dewatering.

+11. Maintain BMPs.

+b.
+Remove all temporary erosion and sediment control BMPs within 30 days after achieving final site stabilization or after the temporary BMPs are no longer needed.

+12. Manage the Project.

+a.
+Phase development projects to the maximum degree practicable and take into account seasonal work limitations.

+b.
+Inspection and monitoring - Inspect, maintain, and repair all BMPs as needed to assure continued performance of their intended function.

+c.
+Maintaining an updated CSWPPP - Maintain, update, and implement the CSWPPP.

+d.
+Projects that disturb one or more acres must have site inspections conducted by a Certified Erosion and Sediment Control Lead (CESCL).
+By the initiation of construction, the CSWPPP must identify the CESCL or inspector who must be present on site or on call at all times.

+13. Protect Low Impact Development BMPs

 - a.
-Maintain and repair Aall temporary and permanent erosion and sediment control BMPs shall be inspected, maintained and repaired as needed to assure continued performance of their intended function in accordance with BMP specifications. - b.
-Remove Aall temporary erosion and sediment control BMPs shall be removed within 30 days after achieving final site stabilization is achieved or after the temporary BMPs are no longer needed. - 12.
-Manage the Project. - a.
-Phase Development projects shall be phased to the maximum degree practicable and shall take into account seasonal work limitations. - b.
-Permittees shall-Inspection and monitoring Inspect, maintain, and repair as needed, all sediment and erosion control BMPs as needed to assure continued performance of their intended function. - b.c.
-Maintaining an updated CSWPPP Maintain, update, and implement the CSWPPP. - e-d.
-Permittees are required to periodically inspect their sites.
-Projects that disturb one or more acres must have \$site inspections shall be conducted by a e\ertified e\erosion and \$sediment e\erosion and the control the distribution of construction, the CSWPPP must identify the CESCL or inspector and who shall must be present on site or on call at all times.

-Permittees are required to maintain, update and implement their CSWPPP.
-Permittees are required to modify their CSWPPP whenever there is a change in design, construction, operation, or maintenance at the construction site that has, or could have, a significant effect on the discharge of pollutants to the storm and surface water system or receiving waters.

-- 13. Protect Low Impact Development BMPs - a.
 Protect all Bioretention and Rain Garden BMPs from sedimentation through installation and maintenance of erosion and sediment control BMPs on the portions of the site that drain into Bioretention and/or Rain Garden BMPs.
 Restore the BMPs to their fully functioning condition if they accumulate sediment during construction.
-Restoring the BMP must include removal of sediment and any sediment-laden Bioretention/rain garden soils, and replacing the removed soils with soils meeting the design specification. - Prevent compacting Bioretention and Rain Garden BMPs by excluding construction equipment and foot traffic.
+Restoring the BMP must include removal of sediment and any sediment-laden Bioretention/rain garden soils, and replacing the removed soils with soils meeting the design specification. - b.
+Prevent compacting Bioretention and Rain Garden BMPs by excluding construction equipment and foot traffic.
 Protect completed lawn and landscaped areas from compaction due to construction equipment. - c.
 Control erosion and avoid introducing sediment from surrounding land used onto permeable pavements.
-ADO not allow muddy construction equipment on the base material or pavaement.
-Do not allow sediment laden runoff onto permeable pavements or base materials.
+Do not allow muddy construction equipment on the base material or pavement.
+Do not allow sediment laden runoff onto permeable pavements or base materials. - d.
+Pavements fouled with sediments or no longer passing an initial infiltration test must be cleaned using procedures from the City of Bellevue stormwater manual (now or hereafter amended), or the manufacturer's procedures. - e.
+Keep all heavy equipment off existing soils under LID BMPs that have been excavated to final grade to retain the infiltration rate of the soils. - E. Additional Erosion and Sedimentation Control Requirements.